 Asher Bruskin came to the Jewish Organizing Fellowship program after working for 2 years as an AmeriCorps*VISTA member with the Department of Public Instruction in Wisconsin where he organized in libraries to make job/education and community resources more accessible and locally-run.

 Asher moved on from organizing in this capacity to working with Keshet as a community organizer because he wanted to focus his work more on gender justice within the Jewish community.
 Asher describes gender justice as a social movement that advocates for a broader understanding of sex and gender that moves beyond identity politics and gender dichotomies.

-With Keshet, Asher is organizing the Jewish GLBT community to create more space for Jewish and social events, doing GLBT trainings in Jewish spaces, and working with the Interfaith Coalition for Transgender Equality to pass statewide legislation for transgender civil rights.
+With Keshet, Asher organized the Jewish GLBT community to create more space for Jewish and social events, facilitated GLBT trainings in Jewish spaces, and worked with the Interfaith Coalition for Transgender Equality to pass statewide legislation for transgender civil rights.

 “Before doing the Fellowship, I really enjoyed working as an organizer outside of my Jewish and queer communities, but my fellowship really opened up an incredibly valuable opportunity for me to organize within communities that have always been so important, yet inaccessible for me as a genderqueer and trans Jew.